The Forgotten Milestone: Why Shoe Tying Still Matters in a Slip-On World

 Year 1 (age 6): They wear slip-ons or Velcro.
 No apparent cost.
 Parents think they've solved the problem.

 Year 4-5 (ages 9-10): Children are behind peers in multiple motor-dependent academic skills.
-They struggle with handwriting speed and legibility.
-They can't manage buttons, zippers, or other self-care tasks efficiently.
 The gap has widened.

 The Neuroscience of Motor Windows

-Why the "They'll Learn It When They Need To" Argument Falls Short
+Why "They'll Learn It When They Need To" Falls Short

 I hear this from parents sometimes: "They'll learn to tie their shoes when they really need to."
 But developmental science doesn't support this.
-Skills aren't just "needed"—they have optimal windows of development when learning is efficient and automatic.
+Skills have optimal windows of development when learning is efficient and automatic.

 What Changes When You Support the Learning with Structure